stimpy77/FastKoala/README.md

 So, the logic to find the base config file would be:

-* If the MSBuild property **InlineTransformations** is not true (not if it is false, because if it is not true it probably doesn't exist so it would be null or empty string) then
+* If the MSBuild property **InlineAppCfgTransforms** is not true (not if it is false, because if it is not true it probably doesn't exist so it would be null or empty string) then
     * the base config file is either App.config or Web.config
 * otherwise,
     * the base config file is at $(ConfigDir)\$(AppCfgType).config